 - Who will cover social monitoring when your go-to person is out sick? (important!)

-The takeaway: Keeping everyone on the same page when it comes to social media is rough!
-However, it’s not impossible, and if communication lines remain open (information silos are crap), less confusion ensues = happy customers and staff!
+The takeaway: By keeping everyone on the same page with a clear path when it comes to social media management is super helpful!
+Plus, if communication lines remain open and everyone knows their role, less confusion ensues = happier customers and staff!

-Once you have a social media plan in place, how do you plan to better leverage your audience and boost engagement?
+Once you have a social media process and a marketing plan in place, how do you plan to better leverage your audience and boost engagement?

-If you already do the competitor trendspotting thing, here are some additional tips on other inbound marketing strategies.
+Here are some additional tips on inbound marketing strategies.

 Do you have more than one person to help with social media monitoring?